 Technologies do exist for boosting these signals (such as GPS repeaters and GPS gateways), and these can be useful when you don’t need a high level of precision for your asset tracking—for instance, if you just need to know at which end of your warehouse a part can be found.
 However, if you need to track to a specific chariot, even these GPS-enhancing technologies are unlikely to meet your needs.

-The way Link Labs implements indoor positioning accuracy is by increasing the density of BLE beacons in an area.
+The way Link Labs implements indoor positioning accuracy is by increasing the density of Bluetooth LE beacons in an area.
 This is the same with other power-level-based technologies: The more data inputs there are to the location algorithm, the higher the precision will be.
 In our solutions, we call our approach just-right precision, which means that if you need more accuracy “here” but can operate with less accuracy “there,” the same system can accommodate both precision and efficiency rather than forcing you to choose which priority is more important and bite the bullet on the other.
 So you wind up having great coverage in equipment rooms and poor (or no) coverage in bathrooms, for example.

 Data Usage Costs for RTLS Solutions